cockroachlabs-field/store-demo/terraform/README.md

 # Store Demo - Terraform

 Terraform is used here to provision a 9 node CockcroachDB cluster across 3 geographically disperse US regions and 2 cloud providers.
-The intent is to demonstrate survivability across, Data Centers, Cloud Providers and Electric Power Grids (https://en.wikipedia.org/wiki/Continental_U.S._power_transmission_grid).
+The intent is to demonstrate survivability across, Data Centers, Cloud Providers and [Electric Power Grids](https://en.wikipedia.org/wiki/Continental_U.S._power_transmission_grid).
 * Google `us-east1` in Virgina, Eastern Interconnection
 * Microsoft `southcentralus` in Texas, Texas Interconnection
 * Google `us-west2` in California, Western Interconnection

 ## Prerequisites
 All of my development was done on a Mac running macOS Mohave.
-Mileage may vary on other platforms.
+Your mileage may vary on other platforms.
 You will need to download and install the following.
 For Google and Azure you will need an account and credentials.
 * Terraform - https://www.terraform.io/downloads.html
 * Google Cloud SDK - https://cloud.google.com/sdk/docs/quickstart-macos
 * Azure CLI - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest
-you

 ## Building the Cluster
-1) create Google Cloud Service Account Key (https://cloud.google.com/docs/authentication/getting-started) and download it as a `.json` file called `gcp-account.json` and place it in this directory.
+1) Create a Google Cloud Service Account Key (https://cloud.google.com/docs/authentication/getting-started) and download it as a `.json` file called `gcp-account.json` and place it in this directory.

-2) create a file called `store-demo.tfvars` and place it in this directory.
+2) Create a file called `store-demo.tfvars` and place it in this directory.
 Contents of the file must include the following required variables with values appropriate for your environment.
 ```hcl-terraform
 gcp_project_name = "your gcp project name"
 gcp_user="your gcp username"
 crdb_license_org="your license org name"
 crdb_license_key="your license key"
 ```
-3) initialize Terraform
+3) Initialize Terraform
 ```bash
 terraform init -upgrade
 ```

-4) build the cluster
+4) Build the cluster
 ```bash
 terraform apply -var-file="store-demo.tfvars" -auto-approve
 ```